5 Winter Weather Hazards Pocono Homeowners Should Know

 • Wrap exposed pipes with foam insulation.

-• Know where your main shut-off valve is, before you need it at 2 a.m.
+• Know where your main shut-off valve is and keep it accessible.

 3. Roof Damage from Wind and Moisture

-Roofs take a beating from lake-effect winds and Pocono storms.
-When flashing loosens around chimneys, skylights, and vents, water finds the gap and starts working its way in.
+Roofs take a beating from bitter cold winter wind off the lake and icy Pocono storms.
+When flashing loosens around chimneys, skylights, and vents, water finds the gaps and starts working its way in.

 Signs of trouble: